atutuncuogluu/Sh_tCraft/README.md

 # Sh_tCraft
 This is my train for understand the pyopengl and This is Sh_tCraft using by only PyOpenGL and pygame actually i use pygame in 1 function the difficulty here is that almost all operations were done with pyopengl.
+There's no specific plan or project; that's why if you don't understand the functions and what they do, it's quite natural.
+This is actually one of the worst codes I've written so far, but the project had to be completed, and most importantly, it works! :)